John Thune's Success and Achievements in Timeline

 A closer look at the biggest achievements of John Thune.
 Awards, milestones, and records that define success.

-On November 13, 2024, John Thune won the Senate Republican Conference leadership election on the second ballot to become the next Senate majority leader, succeeding Mitch McConnell.
+On November 13, 2024, Thune won the Senate Republican Conference leadership election to become the next Senate majority leader.

-In November 2024, following the US elections, the Republicans secured control of the Senate.
-Thune was later chosen to replace the retiring Mitch McConnell as Senate majority leader.
+In November 2024, following the U.S. elections in which Republicans carried the Senate, Thune was chosen to replace the retiring Mitch McConnell as Senate majority leader.